bravetechnologycoop/brave-alert-lib/README.md

    - `ONE_SIGNAL_API_KEY_TEST`: The OneSignal API Key to use in testing
    - `TEST_ONESIGNAL_PUSH_ID`: A OneSignal Player ID that will be sent messages during the integration tests
    - `ONESIGNAL_ALERT_ANDROID_CATEGORY_ID`: The OneSignal Android Category ID for Alerts and Reminders
+   - `DOMAIN`: The domain name pointing to this server in production
+   - `DOMAIN_TEST`: The domain name pointing to this server in testing

 # How to setup a local dev environment